 - To prepare your child for new events and experiences

 A personal story can help prepare your child for new events or stressful situations by showing them what will happen and what they can do.
 For example:

 - going to a doctor’s appointment

-A Personal Story can help your child learn how to behave appropriately in a variety of situations, such as
+A personal story can help your child learn what to do or how to respond in a variety of social situations, such as:

-- keeping hands to himself while waiting in line
+- keeping hands to self while waiting in line

 - To teach a new skill

 A personal story can be used to break down and teach new skills, such as:

 - crossing the street with an adult